 10. Double-check to make sure the Mac Address didn't change.

-Symptom 2: Adapter is still not recognized by a Windows 7 computer
+Symptom 2: The adapter is not recognized by a Windows 7 computer

 Article ID: 126